clausejs/clausejs/README.md

 - Define complex clauses for your functions' arguments, return value and the relation between them
 - Conform (parse) your data/arguments for writing simpler code

-Clause is a JavaScript port of Clojure.spec, with its own improvements and advancements that are particular to the JavaScript language.
+Clause started as a JavaScript port of [clojure.spec](http://clojure.org/about/spec).
+As time progresses Clause will evolve with its own improvements and advancements that are particular to the JavaScript language and its ecosystem.

 ## Why Clause